francisco-perez-sorrosal/linkedin-mcp/README.md

 PORT=1000
 ```

-Then you can query in Claude Desktop using the `linkedin_mcp_fps` MCP server to get info from job ids.
-Combined with
+## User Guide

-the functionality provided by the [MCP Server serving my CV](https://github.com/francisco-perez-sorrosal/cv/tree/mcp)
+After installing the MCP server, you can access its functionality in Claude Desktop or Code using the `linkedin_mcp_fps` MCP server to get info from job ids.
+Combined with the functionality provided by the [MCP Server serving my CV](https://github.com/francisco-perez-sorrosal/cv/tree/mcp)
 you can ask things like this:

 ```text